ericzander/gda-smart-device/data/cleaned/steps.md

 * Start with minute data (no missing values)
 * Compute the number of minutes users wore device
 * Calculate averages of measures by user
+* Cluster
-* Cluster with KMeans and the elbow method
+  * KMeans and the elbow method
+  * DBSCAN with epsilon tested